vis-kid/previewer/_posts/2016-11-02-building-webscrapers-03.md

 ```

-Same goes for the subtitle, except that it is just a preparation to extract the episode number from it.
+Same goes for the subtitle, except that it is just a preparation to cleanly extract the episode number from it.

 ``` ruby